 Courtesy Visit Program

 Access Adirondacks is a program that was launched in 2014 designed to encourage people who are blind or visually impaired to take advantage of their communities.
 In the North Country, that means getting out on the lakes, hiking the beautiful Adirondack trails and participating in the cultural community.
-NCAVI organizes activities, events and trips into the Adirondack Park.
-If you are interested in learning more about Access Adirondacks CLICK HERE.
+NCCI organizes activities, events and trips into the Adirondack Park.
+CLick the following link if you are interested in learning more about Access Adirondacks.
+Link: https://accessadk.com/ .

 When You Meet a Person Who Is Blind …